ypicchi-arm/vectorscan/doc/dev-reference/compilation.rst

 Using the SOM flag entails a number of trade-offs and limitations:

-* Reduced pattern support: For many patterns, tracking SOM is complex and can result in Hyperscan failing to compile a pattern with a "Pattern too large" error, even if the pattern is supported in normal operation.
+* Reduced pattern support: For many patterns, tracking SOM is complex and can result in Vectorscan failing to compile a pattern with a "Pattern too large" error, even if the pattern is supported in normal operation.
 * Increased stream state: At scan time, state space is required to track potential SOM offsets, and this must be stored in persistent stream state in